Mother pleads guilty to felony child neglect after 6-year-old son used her gun to shoot teacher

 Moments after the shooting, according to search warrants filed in the case, the child told a reading specialist who restrained him: “I shot that (expletive) dead,” and “I got my mom’s gun last night.”

-Police said the student brought the gun to school in his backpack, which had images of sharks on it.
-But it remains unclear exactly how the 6-year-old got the gun.
+Police said the student brought the gun to school in his backpack, but it had been unclear exactly how the 6-year-old got the gun.

+During Taylor’s plea hearing Tuesday, prosecutor Joshua Jenkins said the boy told authorities he got the gun by climbing onto a drawer to reach the top of a dresser, where the gun was stored in his mother’s purse.
+Those details were contained in a “stipulation of facts,” a list of facts that both sides agree are true.

+When police arrived at the school that day, they entered the classroom and saw the boy being restrained by the reading specialist, according to the stipulation of facts document Jenkins read aloud in court.

 In June, Taylor pleaded guilty in a separate but related federal case to using marijuana while possessing a firearm, which is illegal under U.S. law.

+Taylor was charged in April by prosecutors in Newport News with felony child neglect and a misdemeanor count of recklessly storing of a firearm.

-Taylor’s attorney, James Ellenson, said in April that there were “mitigating circumstances,” including her miscarriages and postpartum depression before the shooting.
+Taylor’s attorney, James Ellenson, said at the time that there were “mitigating circumstances,” including her miscarriages and postpartum depression before the shooting.
+Ellenson said Tuesday he will address depression and anxiety issues at Taylor’s sentencing hearing.

 Taylor told ABC’s “Good Morning America” in May that she feels responsible and apologized to Zwerner.